julianrojas87/PhD-consortium-ISWC2019/content/related-work.md

 how to perform data source selection based on hypermedia links and controls.
 Hypermedia is also used to semantically describe responses of Web APIs in [](cite:cites taelman2017).
-A shape-based approach using [SHACL](cite:cites shacl), is used to declare a parameterized structure of API responses.
+A shape-based approach using [SHACL](cite:cites shacl), is used by the authors to declare a parameterized structure of API responses.

 The use of data summaries as a strategy to enable more precise data discovery to improve query response times